furansa/gazola-ml-python-rest/README.md

 trained to predict apartment's prices in São Paulo city, based on some features like total area.

-The model was trained using Gazola's dataset that can be accessed [here](), and this is an academic project as part of my post graduation course in Artificial Intelligence and Machine Learning.
+The model was trained using Gazola apartment's prices dataset, and this is an academic project part of my post graduation course in Artificial Intelligence and Machine Learning.

 Along with the prediction endpoint it's also available a specific endpoint for the model documentation and a Swagger/OpenAPI interface as well.